The plate upright row is a compound exercise that builds stronger and bigger traps, and rear deltoids (Shoulder).

 What Do Plate Upright Rows Work?

-If you’re looking to strengthen your shoulders and upper back, you should consider doing plate upright rows.
+If you want to strengthen your shoulders and upper back, you should consider doing plate upright rows.
 This exercise targets the traps, which span the upper to mid-back, and the deltoids, which wrap around your shoulder.

 Is plate Upright Row Good?